2012 MONTANA COWBOY HALL OF FAME INDUCTEE

 He broke to ride his first horse at age ten.
 His mother moved into Casper to enroll the boys in school because there was no school to attend in the Hole in the Wall Country.
 To pass the time in town, his dad brought him a little filly to break.
 After it was broke, he rode it through Casper to the sales yard to sell.

 After the war, his dad moved the family from Wyoming to Montana with the idea that he would buy a ranch in better grass country.
 He didn't buy a ranch but settled in Miles City, Montana.
 There Lynne went to school, was a good student, played sports, and continued honing his horseman skills.
-Was privileged to have worked with Bud Kramer and Bob Pauley, the best horsemen he ever knew.
+Lynne was privileged to have worked with Bud Kramer and Bob Pauley, the best horsemen he ever knew.

 After retiring from the Horse Range, he was able to accomplish his dream of raising big strong athletic horses that could be ridden all day in rough country.
 He had worked on big ranches and knew that a good horse is invaluable to a cowboy.
 He purchased two great studs that met his specifications--Roanys Tomcat from Bub Nunn's great stud, High Rolling Roany, and Awesome Pete from Bob Shelhamer's great stud, Mr. Pete Oswald.
-He put the two studs with mare bands carefully chosen that would mix with the bloodlines of his studs.
+He put the two studs with mare bands carefully chosen that would mix with the bloodlines of those studs.

 Lynne did day work for ranchers as a way of exposing the horses to livestock and readying them for sale.
 The last full day of his life was spent riding one of his young horses day-working for a rancher.
+Lynne unexpectedly died at the age of 73 years young.